risawitama/verbose-potato/README.md

-## People are making apocalypse jokes like there’s no tomorrow.
+## Chances are if you' ve seen one shopping center, you've seen a mall.